potoshk/potos-docs/docs/developer/explorer_usage.md

 ![](../_static/developer/wecoscan-tx.png)

-Overall information about the transaction.
+Click on a transaction hash to get overall information about the transaction:

 * From -&gt; To: The addresses of sender and receiver.
 By clicking the address, you can go to the detail view of the account.
-If a file icon displays next to the address, it means that address is contract.
+If a file icon appears next to an address, it indicates that the address belongs to a smart contract.
 * Time: Elapsed time since the transaction was executed.
 * Input Data: Extra data provided by the sender or contract.